radareorg/radare2/doc/osx.md

 Installation
 ------------

-To compile for OSX run configure in this way:
+To compile for OSX automatically, do it this way:

 	$ sys/install.sh

-By default it is installed in /usr, you can specify a different prefix like this:
+By default it is installed in /usr/local, you can specify a different prefix like this:

-	$ sys/install.sh /usr/local
+	$ sys/install.sh /custom/prefix

 To install bindings you will need to install r2, valac, valabind and swig.
 The whole process can be automated by using scripts under sys/